grsmv/clio/README.md

 })
 ```

-One and only requirement for functions or closures that calls when pattern match - they should return string.
+One and only requirement for functions or closures that are called when pattern match - they should return string.

 ### Splats